Euclidean-Norm-Induced Schatten-p Quasi-Norm Regularization for Low-Rank Tensor Completion and Tensor Robust Principal Component Analysis: Euclidean Norm Regularization (ENR) for Tensor Rank

-\end{corollary} These three special cases given by Corollary \ref{corollary_sp_sym} are based on convex functions of Euclidean norms of component vectors, and hence are possibly easier to handle in optimization.

 According to Theorem~\ref{theorem_sp}, for a relatively low-order tensor, when we want to obtain a sharp enough regularizer, we have to use a sufficiently small $p$ for all $i$ and $j$.
-Thus, every term in $\lbrace \Vert\bm{x}_i^{(j)}\Vert^{pd} \rbrace_{i\in[k]}^{j\in[d]}$ is nonconvex and nonsmooth, making it difficult to solve the optimization problem of low-rank tensor recovery.
+Thus, every term in $\lbrace \Vert\bm{x}_i^{(j)}\Vert^{pd} \rbrace_{i\in[k]}^{j\in[d]}$ can be nonconvex and nonsmooth, making it difficult to solve the optimization problem of low-rank tensor recovery.
 The following theorem provides a class of asymmetric regularizers that have fewer nonconvex and nonsmooth terms than those in Theorem \ref {theorem_sp}.

 \begin{theorem}[Asymmetric Regularizer] Suppose $q\in\lbrace 1,1/2,1/3,1/4,\ldots\rbrace$.
 Let $p_1=q/(1+qd-q)$ and $p_2=2q/(2+qd-q)$.
-We have:
+We have

-\end{theorem} In Theorem \ref{theorem_sp_asym} (b), the terms of $j\geq 2$ are convex and smooth while those in Theorem \ref{theorem_sp_asym} (a) are nonsmooth.
+\end{theorem} In Theorem \ref{theorem_sp_asym} (b), the terms of $j\geq 2$ are convex and smooth while those in Theorem \ref{theorem_sp_asym} (a) are convex but nonsmooth.
 Therefore, the optimization related to Theorem \ref{theorem_sp_asym} (b) is easier.
 Since $3$rd-order tensors (e.g. color images and videos) are more prevalent than tensors with other orders, we list their symmetric and asymmetric regularizers with only convex terms in Table \ref{tab_reg3} for convenience.
-Note that the last two regularizers in the table are not the consequences of Theorem \ref{theorem_sp_asym}.
+Note that the last two regularizers in the table are not from Theorem \ref{theorem_sp_asym}.
 The derivations are in Appendix \ref{proof_S25asym}.
-The first three regularizers in Table \ref{tab_reg3} are equivalent to the regularizers in \cite{shi2017tensor}, \cite{bazerque2013rank}, and \cite{yang2016tensor} respectively.
-But our motivation is different: we generalize the matrix Schatten-$p$ (quasi) norms ($p=1$, $2/3$, or $1/3$) to tensors while they aimed to penalize the decomposition factors and did not consider Schatten-$p$ (quasi) norm.

-In sum, the regularizers we proposed in this section covers all Schatten-$p$ (quasi) norms with any $0<p\leq 1$ for any-order tensors.
-Some of the regularizers, especially those asymmetric ones, are based on convex or/and smooth functions on the tensor factors, which provide convenience for application and optimization.
-These regularizers can be applied to low-rank tensor completion and robust tensor PCA that enjoy a variety of real applications in many areas such machine learning, computer vision, and neuroscience.
+In sum, the regularizers we proposed in this section cover all Schatten-$p$ (quasi) norms with any $0<p\leq 1$ for any-order tensors.
+Some of the regularizers, especially those asymmetric ones, are based on convex or/and smooth functions of the tensor factors, which are convenient for application and optimization.
+These regularizers can be applied to LRTC and TRPCA that enjoy a variety of real applications in machine learning and computer vision.